ds300/derivablejs/README.md

 I want to work with and learn from awesome software engineers while tackling deeply interesting engineering problems.
 The kinds of problems that have you waking up early because you can't wait to start thinking about them again.
 If that sounds like something you can offer and you're based in western Europe, please get in touch.

-A little about me: I've done a lot of serious JVM data processing stuff using Clojure and Java, plus a whole bunch of full-stack web development.
+A little about me: I've been on the fraying edges of academia since finishing my CompSci BSc in 2013.
+First as a PhD student and then as a Research Fellow/Code Monkey thing.
+During that time I've done a lot of serious JVM data processing stuff using Clojure and Java, plus a whole bunch of full-stack web development.
 I like to read and daydream about compilers and language design.
 I can juggle 7 balls.
-I enjoy playing the drums and going for long cycles with friends.
-I have a really cool sister.
-My favourite thing to do in a hammock is close my eyes.
+I play instruments and ride bicycles and watch stupid junk on youtube.
+My sister is just the coolest person and I don't get to see her often enough.
+I'm free from November and would love to move to Berlin or Copenhagen.